 We advised the local subsidiary of a US-based multinational biopharmaceutical company with respect to local dawn raid procedures, including drafting and providing instructions and guidelines.

-We have been advising the Hellenic Republic Asset Development Fund (HRADF) on the regulatory framework applicable to the rail sector, in particular with regard to the unbundling of the railway sector in the context of the Second Railway Legislative Package enacted by the EU and relevant procurement and competition law issues.
-We have also been advising the HRADF in the privatisation of the National Train Operating Company (TRAINOSE) through the sale of 100% of the company’s share capital to Ferrovie Dello Stato Italiane which has been completed successfully in September 2017.
+We advised the Hellenic Republic Asset Development Fund (HRADF) on the regulatory framework applicable to the rail sector, in particular with regard to the unbundling of the railway sector in the context of the Second Railway Legislative Package enacted by the EU and relevant procurement and competition law issues.
+We also advised HRADF in the privatisation of the National Train Operating Company (TRAINOSE) through the sale of 100% of the company’s share capital to Ferrovie Dello Stato Italiane.
 The tender process for the sale of the Rolling Stock Maintenance Company (ROSCO), the company in charge for the maintenance of the rolling stock is still ongoing.

 We represented Hellenic Fuels (previously BP Hellas) in their successful appeal of the Hellenic Competition Commission (HCC)’s decision on alleged collusion with Shell Hellas.
 The HCC’s appeal before the Council of State is pending.